Tanzania-AI-Community/twiga/README.md

 ## 🤝 Contributing

-If you would like to contribute to this project, we encourage you to open issues or take a look at the #good-first-issues.

 We encourage you to contribute to Twiga!
 Please check out the [Contributors Manual](https://github.com/jurmy24/twiga/blob/main/CONTRIBUTING.md) for guidelines about how to get started.
 You can join our [Discord](https://discord.gg/bCe2HfZY2C) to discuss directly with the community and stay up to date on what's happening.
 This is also where you can ask for help regarding contributions.

+Thank you to all the people that have contributed to Twiga!

 ## 🔗 Links